benjishults/extensible-examples/FactoryMethodAndTemplatePatternsInPractice.md

             }
         }
     }
 }
 ```

 What's happening there?

-We get the payload as JSON and parse out the type.

 From the type, we ask the DI framework for the validator and processor for that type.